LightSBB-M: Bridging Schr\"odinger and Bass for Generative Diffusion Modeling: Bridging Schr odinger and Bass

 for some $\beta > 0$, where $(\alpha, \sigma)$ is the drift/volatility of $X$ under $\P$, i.e., $\d X_t = \alpha_t \, \d t + \sigma_t \, \d W_t$.
 This problem is denoted by ${\rm SBB}(\mu_0,\mu_T) := \inf_{\P \in \Pc(\mu_0,\mu_T)} J(\P)$.

-Note that as $\beta \to \infty$, the volatility $\sigma$ is constrained to equal $I_d$, recovering the classical SB problem.
+Note that as $\beta \to \infty$, the volatility $\sigma$ is constrained to equal $\sqrt{\varepsilon} I_d$, recovering the classical SB problem.
 Conversely, dividing \eqref{eq:sbb_quad_cost} by $\beta$ and letting $\beta \to 0$ forces the drift term $\alpha$ to vanish, yielding the Bass martingale transport problem.
 In other words, the parameter $\beta$ controls the relative weight of drift versus volatility, interpolating between these two well-known cases.
+We emphasize that the $\beta \downarrow 0$ limit is understood only as a formal interpolation in the present paper: a genuine zero-drift limit requires $(\mu_0, \mu_T)$ to satisfy convex order, and we do not prove that SBB optimizers converge to the specific Bass optimizer among all martingale couplings.
+The condition $\beta T > 1$ is required for dual attainment and is stated explicitly in \citep[ Theorem~3.1(c)]{henrylabordere2026bridgingschrodingerbasssemimartingale}